 I want some examples of things that can fail in AgileBI

 So that I know what to watch out for

 One of the hardest things to do in Agile is to deliver using remote teams.
 When your Scrum Master is remote, it is almost impossible.

-In the beginning, an Agile team has to form and storm.
-If the Agile team have never worked together before or even worse not been in an Agile team that is Doing or Being Agile then they will take time to create a self-organising team and to define, agree and adopt their Agile processes.
+In the beginning, an agile team has to form and storm.
+If the agile team have never worked together before or even worse not been in an agile team that is doing or being agile, then it will take time to for them to create a self-organising team and to define, agree and adopt their agile way of working.

 This is a critical time.
 It is the most important time for the Scrum Master to be present.